Wolfson-Robotics/RobotWebServer/readme.md

 ## To install this to Maven Local:

-1. Preresequites
+1. Preresequites \
-OpenJDK 21
+OpenJDK 21 \
 Android SDK

-2. Run this command in the project directory gradle publishToMavenLocal
+2. Run this command in the project directory \
+gradle publishToMavenLocal

-The project should now build and install to your OS's .m2 location: https://www.baeldung.com/maven-local-repository
+The project should now build and install to your OS's .m2 location: \
+https://www.baeldung.com/maven-local-repository

 ## To use this in a Gradle Project:

-1. Make sure this is added to your repositories mavenCentral()
+1. Make sure this is added to your repositories \
+mavenLocal()

-2. Implement it
+2. Implement it \
 implementation 'org.wolfsonrobotics.robotwebserver:robotwebserver:1.0'

 3. Sync Gradle in Android Studio